-The dean of the College of Education, as the university's licensure officer, is responsible for reviewing the record of each graduate of an approved teacher education program and for recommending or withholding recommendation of that individual for certification by entitlement and endorsement.
+The university's licensure officer is responsible for reviewing the record of each graduate of an approved educator licensure program and for recommending or withholding recommendation of that individual for licensure by entitlement and endorsement.
 Licensure is not an automatic procedure.
 In order to qualify for licensure, each student in an entitlement program must complete an application for licensure and provide evidence of having completed the general requirements; courses in professional education appropriate to the program being followed, including a minimum of 100 clock hours of approved pre-student-teaching clinical experience prior to student teaching; and a teacher education approved field of study: early childhood, elementary, special education, secondary (6-12), or special (K-12-art, music, physical education).